OpenJobDescription/openjd-sessions-for-python/DEVELOPMENT.md

 The interface to a `Session` follows an asychronous computing model backed, internally, by threads.
 The `Session` has a state that gates what is able to be performed, and when.
-A user can begin running a new Action -- whether that be the enter/exit of an Environment, or the run-action of a Task -- when the `Session` is in `READY` state.
+A user can begin running a new Action, whether that be the enter/exit of an Environment or the run-action of a Task, when the `Session` is in `READY` state.
 Running the action starts background threads that will monitor the running subprocess, and forward its stdout/stderr to a given Logger.